peacock0803sz/marp-slides/src/pycon-2021/euro.md

 - Venue: Online or Hybrid:
     - On-site venue is Bellesalle Kanda, Tokyo
+        - 10/15 afternoon only
     - Working on a way to hold it in a hybrid
-- Call for sponsors (second) is opened: [Blog post](https://pyconjp.blogspot.com/2021/06/pycon-jp-2021-2notice-of-start-of.html)
+- Sponsors application (second) is opened: [Blog post](https://pyconjp.blogspot.com/2021/06/pycon-jp-2021-2notice-of-start-of.html)
 - For the latest information, check our blog and Twitter
 - Share this slide page with other Pythonistas around you!